ralphjsmit/tall-interactive/README.md

 The `tall-install` command also has a few additional options you can use, like installing Pest, Browsersync and DDD.
 Please check out the [documentation](https://github.com/ralphjsmit/tall-install#installation--usage) for that.

-Now, you can install the `tall-interactive` package:
+Now, you are ready to install the `tall-interactive` package:

 ```bash
 composer require ralphjsmit/tall-interactive
 ```

-Finally, add the following to your `layouts/app.blade.php` file:
+To setup the `tall-interactive` package, add the following to your `layouts/app.blade.php` file:

 ```blade
 <x-tall-interactive::actionables-manager />